-Renovation or New Build – Things to consider.
+Renovation or New Build? – Things to consider

 Here at Leanhaus, we get many requests about upgrading existing homes to a higher standard of performance.
 In addition to a general goal of a more functional, modern home, the request is often driven by a desire to be more comfortable in summer and winter, to save energy, and to create a healthier indoor environment.